National Assembly (France): Accumulation of mandates and minimum age

 The deputy mandate cannot be cumulated with a mandate of Senator, MEP, member of the Government or of the Constitutional Council.

 The deputy mandate is also incompatible with being a member of the military corps on duty, as well as with the exercise of one of the following mandates: regional council executive, Corsican Assembly executive, departmental council executive or municipal council executive in a municipality of a least or more than 3,500 inhabitants.
 Prefects are also unable to be elected in France in every district they are exercising power or exercised power for less than three years before the date of the election.

-Since the 31 March 2017, being elected deputy is incompatible with most executive local mandates such as mayors, president of a regional council or member of the departmental council.
+Since 31 March 2017, being elected deputy is incompatible with most executive local mandates such as mayors, president of a regional council or member of the departmental council.

 Historical composition

 French Revolution (1789–1799)

+In 1795, 1797 & 1798, only part of the legislature was elected.

 Kingdom of France (1815–1848)

+Under the Bourbon Restoration and July Monarchy, the term National Assembly was not in use for any French government organ.
+The lower house of the French legislature at the time was called the Chamber of Deputies.

 French Second Republic (1848–1852)

 Second French Empire (1852–1870)

+Under the Second French Empire, the term National Assembly was not in use for any French government organ.
+The lower house of the French legislature at the time was called the Corps législatif.

 French Third Republic (1870–1940)

+Initially, the National Assembly of the French Third Republic was a unicameral constituent assembly.
+Following the enactment of the French Constitutional Laws of 1875, the term National Assembly was used to refer to a joint sitting of both Houses of the now-bicameral French legislature.
+The lower house of the French legislature at the time was called the Chamber of Deputies, while the upper house was called the Senate.